BenjaminPlanterose/UMtools/README.md

 find . -type f ! -name '*.idat.gz' -delete
 gunzip *.gz
 ```
-Or if prefered, it is also possible to go to download TAR (of IDAT) via http https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE104812
+Or if prefered, it is also possible to go to the following url and manually download the TAR (of IDAT) via http https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE104812

 Back to R, we will also extract the phenotypic information from GEO.
-GEOquery allows to parse with minimum number of lines of code:
+GEOquery allows to parse in minimum number of lines of code:

 ```r
 setwd('/media/ben/DATA/Ben/1_evCpGs/data/aging_children/GSE104812_RAW/')